guillermocalvo/resultlib/docs/README.md

 ## Releases

-This library adheres to [Semantic Versioning](https://semver.org/).
+This library adheres to [Semantic Versioning][SEMVER].
 All notable changes for each version are documented in a [change log][CHANGELOG].

 Head over to GitHub for the [latest release][LATEST_RELEASE].